-Global Ferronickel Holdings, Inc. (the "Company", "Parent Company", the "Group", "Corporation", "FNI" or "GFNI") was established on May 3, 1994 as a holding company.
+Global Ferronickel Holdings, Inc. (the "Company" or "Parent Company" or "Corporation" or "FNI" or "GFHI") was established on May 3, 1994 as a holding company.

 The registered principal office address of the Company is at 7th Floor, Corporate Business Centre, 151 Paseo De Roxas corner Arnaiz Street, Makati City.